kazijamal/systems-level-programming/README.md

 ### concurrency problems
 - several programs can used shared memories at the same time and you could delete data that another program is using
 - two concurrent programs can write to a file but two write processes might get mixed up in the processor, writing interweavedly

-### semaphores
-- created by Edsger Dijkstra
-- IPC construct used to control access to a shared resource (like a file or shared memory)
-- most commonly, a semaphore is used as a counter representing how many processes can access a resource at a given time
-	- if a semaphore has a value of 3, then it can have 3 active "users"
-	- if a semaphore has a value of 0, then it is unavailable
-- most semaphore operations are "atomic", meaning they will not be split up into multiple processor instructions

-### semaphore operations
-- create a semaphore
-- set an initial value
-- remove a semaphore
-- Up(S) / V(S) - atomic
-	- release the sempahore to signal you are done with its associated resource
-	- pseudocode: S++

 ## Monday 12/16/19